 Prevalence of Bereavement and Self-Harm at Baseline (T1)

-A comparison of those who took part at baseline only and those who participated at both time points revealed no significant differences on any of the demographic or studied variables.
+A comparison of those who took part at baseline only and those who participated at both time points revealed no significant differences on most of the demographic or studied variables, apart from SES, family social support, and lifetime self-harm (those followed-up came from schools with a lower proportion of pupils receiving free school meals, reported lower family social support, and were more likely to report self-harm at baseline).
 Descriptive statistics of continuous study variables for all participants across all self-harm groups are shown in Table 1.
-At baseline (n = 185), 134 (72.43%) young people reported that someone among their immediate family and/or someone else close had died; 22 (11.89%) of which knew someone who had died by suicide (making up the suicide exposed group), while the remaining 112 (60.54%) people were exposed to a non-suicide death.
+At baseline (n = 185), 136 (73.51%) young people reported that someone among their immediate family and/or someone else close had died; 21 (11.35%) of which knew someone who had died by suicide (making up the suicide exposed group), while the remaining 115 (62.16%) people were exposed to a non-suicide death.

 Table 1.
 Descriptive statistics for continuous scale variables for participants at both time points, within each self-harm group.